aadebuger/webrtc-galaxy-lib/README.md

 ...
 var settings = {
+    // Unique channel ID for the participants and the initiator
     channelID: 'bb-channel',
+    // Participant ID, i.e. unique user name
     participantID: 'bb-scandinavia',
+    // Log debug messages
     debug: true,
+    // Raised if the connection with the initiator has been (re)established
     onInitiatorConnected: function () {...},
+    // Raised if the connection with the initiator has been lost
     onInitiatorDisconnected: function () {...},
 };

 var participant = new RTCParticipant(settings);

-participant.startBroadcasting(domVideoElement);
+// Start broadcasting local stream and display it in the video element participant.startBroadcasting(domVideoElement);
 ...
 ```